Safely Resuming Care

 Sponsorship Request Application

-As is the case with electrocardiogram (ECG), Holtor monitoring can help your doctor diagnose heart problems, including heart attack and arrhythmia.
+As is the case with electrocardiogram (ECG), Holtor monitoring can help your doctor diagnose cardiology problems, including heart attack and arrhythmia.

 You can receive your heart monitor in a hospital, test center or doctor's office.